 Is the resource within the legal boundaries of the city named in the previous field?
-Please note that this information is important, well worth your consulting an updated local map.
-It assists municipalities in learning of cultural resources that they may have an interest in protecting.
+Please note that this information is important as it assists municipalities in learning of cultural resources that they may have an interest in protecting.

 County